scalyr/cloudwatch2scalyr/README.md

 <div style="text-align:center"><img src="markdown_images/image_5.png" width="900"></div>
 <br>

-There are a couple of additional environment variables you can pass to the code - USE_ADD_EVENTS_API and PARSER_NAME.
+There are a couple of additional environment variables you can pass to the code - `USE_ADD_EVENTS_API`, `PARSER_NAME`, and `SCALYR_BASE_URL`.
 (These should not be encrypted.)
-In general, USE_ADD_EVENTS_API should be false (and you don’t actually need to specify it unless you want it to be true).
-PARSER_NAME is optional as well and refers to a specific custom parser defined using the Scalyr UI - if not specified, the default parser is used.
+* In general, `USE_ADD_EVENTS_API` should be false (and you don’t actually need to specify it unless you want it to be true).
+* `PARSER_NAME` is optional as well and refers to a specific custom parser defined using the Scalyr UI - if not specified, the default parser is used.
+* `SCALYR_BASE_URL` defaults to `https://www.scylr.com` and selects the Scalyr region to which you want to upload your logs, such as  `https://upload.eu.scalyr.com`.  *Note:* If this parameter is configured incorrectly, you will not get error messages from Scalyr during log upload; AWS logs of this Lambda function will look as if everything is working, but the logs won't show in Scalyr.

 <div style="text-align:center"><img src="markdown_images/image_6.png" width="600"></div>
 <br>